Domains

 Action (augur):

-Success: One friend in your zone becomes Covered.
-You may spend up to 2 Wit; for each Wit spent, an additional friend in your zone becomes Covered.
+Success: One friend in your zone becomes Backed.
+You may spend up to 2 Wit; for each Wit spent, an additional friend in your zone becomes Backed.

-Crit Success: All friends in your zone become Covered.
+Crit Success: Up to 3 friends in your zone become Backed.

-Covered: As long as you can see this friend, you may spend your balance tokens on any roll they make.
+Backed: As long as you can see this friend, you may spend your balance tokens on any roll they make.
 Only one balance token may be spent on any given roll, regardless of whose.
-Covered ends when you spend a balance token on their roll, or at the start of the next intermission.
+Backed ends when you spend a balance token on their roll, or at the start of the next intermission.

-You've already walked into the mistake a friend is about to make, probably twice, and the scars are still itching.
-Now you're the overwatch you wish someone had been for you, hard lessons loaded and aimed at their next bad step.
+You've already walked into the mistake a friend is about to make, probably twice, and the scars still itch.
+Now your hard lessons are currency, and you're betting them on a friend's next bad step.

 Resourceful